-Apart from site selection, we have also been working together with our financiers led by the World Bank for a first-phase financing package tentatively estimated at around \$500 million.
-The project and financing package is currently being worked on and an announcement will be made later this year.

-Mr. Speaker, Sir, keeping the CWM Hospital operational until a new hospital is ready is critical, as the transition to a new facility will take time.
-Over the last 12 months, we have completed a detailed engineering assessment of the existing CWM Hospital, and 27 key priority projects have been identified, which will cost around \$63 million, with an initial funding support of \$15 million from the Government of Australia - and we thank the Government of Australia and its people.
-This is in addition to the \$8 million government financing components under the Ministry of Health.

-The first phase of upgrades is underway, including renovation to the acute patient ward, increased backup water storage, replacement to sewer lines and repairs to roofing.
-Additional projects will commence over the remainder of 2025.
-Again, we thank the Australian Government for committing to help us improve our ability to implement infrastructure through the provision of dedicated Infrastructure Project Management Units, including the all-important health sector.
+- 130. A multi criteria evaluation framework has been developed based on accessibility, land size, and availability of services and utilities.
+The cabinet, Mr Speaker Sir, will soon make a decision on the new site for the hospital. - 131.
+Apart from site selection, we have also been working together with our financiers led by the World Bank for a first phase financing package tentatively estimated at around \$500 million dollars.
+The project and financing package is currently being worked on and an announcement will be made later this year. - 132.
+Mr. Speaker Sir, keeping the CWM Hospital operational until a new hospital is ready is critical as the transition to a new facility will take time.
+Over the last twelve months, we have completed a detailed engineering assessment of the existing CWM Hospital, and 27 key priority projects have been identified which will cost around \$63 million dollars, with an initial funding support of \$15 million from the Government of Australia.
+This is in addition to the \$8 million government financing component under the Ministry of Health. - 133.
+The first phase of upgrades is under way, including renovation to the acute patient ward, increased backup water storage, replacement to sewer lines and repairs to roofing.
+Additional projects will commence over the remainder of 2025. - 134.
+We thank the Australian Government for committing to help us improve our ability to implement infrastructure through the provision of dedicated Infrastructure Project Management Units, including the all-important health sector.

-Simultaneously, we are also advancing the construction of a 100-bed Super Speciality Hospital in Nasinu, supported through a grant by the Government of India.
-Land acquisition is now complete, and a MOU is to be signed soon on the construction, operation and maintenance of the hospital.
-Construction of this new hospital is expected to commence as soon as design and procurement are finalised by the end of this year.

-Mr. Speaker, Sir, our Government is focused on expanding the availability and quality of tertiary healthcare services to the general public.
-We have been encouraging and providing the necessary support through tax incentives and other support measures to entice the private sector to invest in hospitals.
+- 135. Simultaneously Mr. Speaker, we are also advancing the construction of a 100-bed Super Specialty Hospital in Nasinu, supported through a grant by the Government of India.
+Land acquisition is now complete, and an Memorandum of Agreement is to be signed soon on the construction, operation and maintenance of the hospital.
+The construction of this new hospital is expected to commence soon as design and procurement is finalized by the end of this year. - 136.
+Mr. Speaker, our Coalition Government is also focused on expanding the availability and quality of tertiary healthcare services to the general public.
+We have been encouraging and providing the necessary support through tax incentives and other support to entice the private sector to invest in hospitals.
 The outcome has been positive.
-We now have a number of private sector players - Pacific Specialist Healthcare, Oceania Hospitals, MIOT Pacific Hospital, Sai Prema Hospital, Heart International and our Public-Private Partnership (PPP) Hospital in Lautoka and Ba, managed by Health Care Fiji.

-In this Budget, we have allocated \$117 million for the ongoing operations and maintenance costs to Health Care Fiji for the Lautoka and Ba Hospitals under the Public-Private Partnership arrangement.
-With the help of IFC, we have currently reviewing the agreement to ensure that it is cost effective and delivers the best services to our people.

-Health Care Fiji is also expected to start the construction of a new 200-bed hospital in Lautoka.
-This will further lift the standard of service delivery - nothing short of international standards.
+We now have a number of private sector players -- Pacific Specialist Healthcare, Oceania Hospitals, MIOT Pacific Hospital, Sai Prema Hospital, Heart International and our PPP hospital in Lautoka and Ba managed by Health Care Fiji. - 137.
+In this budget, we have allocated \$117 million for the ongoing operations and maintenance costs to Health Care Fiji for the Lautoka and Ba Hospitals under the Public-Private Partnership arrangement.
+With the help of IFC, we are currently reviewing the agreement to ensure it is cost effective and delivers the best services to our people. - 138.
+Health Care Fiji is also expected to start the construction of a new 200 bed hospital in Lautoka.
+This will further lift the standard of service delivery, nothing short of international standards.